-organization with a mission: provide couples with affordable and safe options for family planning and HIV/AIDS prevention.
-However, in undertaking this mission, DKT often comes up against policies that hinder success.
-As a result, DKT works with numerous governments to improve the legal and policy climate for birth control.
-Examples from Indonesia, Sudan, Ethiopia, and Brazil illustrate the many ways that DKT has shaped policies that are conducive to family planning.
-When policy meets practice, DKT's strategy has been to influence regulations and rules that limit the variety and availability of contraceptives within a country.
+KT International is a service delivery organization, with a mission to provide couples with affordable and safe options for family planning and HIV prevention.
+However, in undertaking this mission, DKT is sometimes hindered by obstructive policies or adverse working environments.
+To overcome these obstacles, DKT works with governments to enhance the legal and policy climate for birth control.
+Examples from Indonesia, Sudan, Ethiopia, and Brazil illustrate ways in which DKT has influenced and partnered with governments to shape specific policies and promote an environment more conducive to family planning.
+By leveraging cooperative relationships with governments, DKT is able to increase the variety, availability, and affordability of contraceptives within a country.